 Each of these successive invasions brought its own ingredients, its own styles, its own secrets.
 It’s no surprise that the world’s oldest surviving cookbook was written in the 4th Century BCE, entitled Hedypatheia or On Good Taste, by Archestratus of Gela, in Sicily.

 Sicilians pride themselves on using only the very freshest ingredients.
 Therefore be prepared for seafood and lots of it.

-You can learn more about the history of Sicilian cuisine by reading our article on foods to try in Sicily (coming soon).
+You can learn more about the history of Sicilian cuisine by reading our article on The Best Food to try in Sicily.